Automattic/jetpack/readme.txt

 **Enhancements**

 * External Media: add ability to show google photos for a specific month or year.
+* Infinite Scroll: improve accessibility of the "Load More" behavior.
 * Markdown block: improve handling of long links with custom characters, as well as em- and en- dashes.
 * Performance: use WordPress-provided wp_resource_hints for DNS prefetching.
 * Widgets: add additional options to the Twitter Timeline widget.